raystack/compass/docs/docs/tour/1-my-first-asset.md

 # 1. My First Asset

 Before starting the tour, make sure you have a running Compass instance.
-You can refer this [guide](../guides/installation).
+You can refer this [installation guide](../installation).

 ## 1.1 Introduction